Skip to Content

 What I want to do in this article is talk through some of the options available to you in more detail.
 I’ve made a step-by-step routine you can follow.

-Afterward, I’ll talk through what you could do to try and prevent beard dye from getting on to your skin in the first place.
+Afterward, I’ll talk through what you could do to try and prevent beard dye from getting onto your skin in the first place.
 This is a lot easier and much less stressful than trying to reverse the damage once it’s already been done.

 How To Remove Beard Dye From Your Skin

-Let’s get to that step-by-step routine.
+Let’s get to the step-by-step routine.

 1. Choose your removal product